mashstudio/takoassistant/README.md

 - Roles of Services and Components

---Action on Google
+    - Action on Google
 Handles the definitions and operation verification through simulators for the Tako Assistant app.

---Dialogflow
+    - Dialogflow
 Handles the definitions and language analysis for the flow of the dialog.

---Firebase (Fulfillment)
+    - Firebase (Fulfillment)
 Requests the Server for language analysis results from Dialogflow and other necessary information, then structures the speech.
 Please note that in scenarios where Firebase requests data from external servers, including this scenario, a paid Firebase subscription plan is required.

---Server (WebServer)
+    - Server (WebServer)
 Manages kite-flying spots, collects weather information (wind information), and returns kite-flying spot results based on the request from Firebase.

---DarkSky.net
+    - DarkSky.net
 Weather information service (https://darksky.net) Includes an API allowing weather information to be obtained from coordinates (latitude and longitude).
 Up to 1,000 requests per day can be made free of charge, including for commercial purposes.